-Looking for Asian Jumping Worm: How to Recognize them and What to do in 2020?
+Looking for Asian Jumping Worm: How to Recognize them and What to do in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Jumping worms, known called Asian jumping worms, crazy worms, Alabama jumpers and snake worms, scientific name Amynthas agrestis (and another common version, Amynthas tokioensis) , are invasive earthworms first found in the northern midwest of the U.S. in by Dr. Lee Frelich University of Minnesota first observed Amynthas agrestis in Loring Park in Minneapolis in 2006; other sightings in 2013 in Wisconsin. .
 As the name implies, Native to eastern Asia, they harm the soil ecology since they do not aerate the soil as European Earthworms do.